Jordan Parks

-Jordan Parks (born 6 April 1994) is an American professional basketball player for Reyer Venezia Mestre of the Italian Lega Basket Serie A (LBA).
+Jordan Parks (born 6 April 1994) is an American professional basketball player for Reyer Venezia Mestre of the Italian Lega Basket Serie A (LBA) and the EuroCup.

 Professional career

 During the 2019–20 season, Parks finished as the second-leading scorer in Serie A2 with Orlandina Basket with 23 points per game.
 He joined Universo Treviso Basket in 2019 and averaged 8.5 points per game.
 Parks signed with Basket Napoli on June 27, 2020.

 On July 16, 2022, Parks signed with Reyer Venezia of the Lega Basket Serie A.